 The first meal is breakfast and comes with an appetizer plate of meat, cheeses, fruits, yogurt, and vegetables.
 The attendants serve fresh baked breads and then your hot entree choice of a zucchini red pepper, feta cheese omelet or blueberry pancakes.
 After breakfast, lights were dimmed and one could take a rest.
 The bar and some like snacks were open and available in the front galley

-Dinner service was started a few hours before landing and the on board Chef was actually passing out the food appetizers from a cart.
-They included guacamole, empanadas, caesar salad, carrot soup, honey mustard chicken, salmon tatare, and moutabel.
+Dinner service was started a few hours before landing, and the on-board Chef was actually passing out the food appetizers from a cart.
+They included guacamole, empanadas, Caesar salad, carrot soup, honey mustard chicken, salmon tatare, and moutabel.
 You could choose from one, some, or all.
-Bread also served with a cute plate comprised of butter, olive oil and herbs.
+Bread is also served with a cute plate comprised of butter, olive oil, and herbs.
 A nice touch of a votive candle provides the effect of a candlelight dinner!
-A short while later the entree was served from the choices of filet mignon, seabass, or pasta.
-I choose the filet and since it was tough and overcooked, I changed it to the seabass.
+A short while later, the entree was served from the choices of filet mignon, seabass, or pasta.
+I chose the filet, and since it was tough and overcooked, I changed it to the seabass.
 It was also a bit dry and could have used some sauce.
-Then the dessert cart comes with several choices again like Sacher torte, fresh fruit, blueberry muffin with vanilla sauce, and a cheese selection.
-Overall a great service experience in business class!
+Then the dessert cart comes with several choices again, like Sacher torte, fresh fruit, blueberry muffin with vanilla sauce, and a cheese selection.
+Overall, a great service experience in business class!

-Arriving an hour earlier in Istanbul airport was good and at the same time bad because of the lack of services and personnel.
-The walk was very long from the gate to immigration and since we had a wheelchair, it proved to be troublesome as we were switched 3 times along the way.
-We were planning to take advantage of the free tours, but the weather was raining, so we opted for the free hotel.
+Arriving an hour earlier at Istanbul airport was good and at the same time bad because of the lack of services and personnel.
+The walk was very long from the gate to immigration, and since we had a wheelchair, it proved to be troublesome as we were switched 3 times along the way.
+We were planning to take advantage of the free tours, but the weather was rainy, so we opted for the free hotel.
 After all the back and forth to figure out where to go, it was almost 2 hours before we exited the airport.

-Turkish Airlines provided a great hotel, although it was 35 minutes away, and included free transportation, free breakfast and free lunch at the hotel.
+Turkish Airlines provided a great hotel, although it was 35 minutes away, and included free transportation, free breakfast, and free lunch at the hotel.
 This is certainly a nice benefit if you are going to have a layover here!
-We did not take advantage of the tours and simply took a taxi downtown and rode the hop on hop bus around the city.
-Our scheduled 10pm pick up from the hotel to the airport was longer because the driver had to stop along the way at another hotel (which he could not find), to pickup another transfer passenger.
+We did not take advantage of the tours and simply took a taxi downtown and rode the hop-on, hop-off bus around the city.
+Our scheduled 10 pm pick up from the hotel to the airport was longer because the driver had to stop along the way at another hotel (which he could not find), to pick up another transfer passenger.

 We departed on time for the next leg of our journey from Istanbul to Tokyo, Japan.
-This was another 11 hour flight on a different aircraft configuration of a Boeing 777-300 with 2-3-2 seat configuration.
+This was another 11-hour flight on a different aircraft configuration of a Boeing 777-300 with a 2-3-2 seat configuration.
 We ended up in the middle section, but this aircraft provides lots of space in front for extending the seat and legs for a more comfortable sleep vs. the small cubby hole on the 787 configuration.
-Therefore the touch screen is far enough away you have unbuckle your seat belt, but the wired remote control is the handy way to control it.
+Therefore, the touch screen is far enough away that you have to unbuckle your seat belt, but the wired remote control is a handy way to control it.

-The same sleeping arrangements were available with pillow, blanket, and seat pad installed upon request.
+The same sleeping arrangements were available with a pillow, blanket, and seat pad installed upon request.

-A few hours before landing in Tokyo, Japan, eventhough it was evening, breakfast was served with choice of cheese & turkey, Acuka (tomato pepper spread), or Kaymak (clotted cream) appetizer and then choice of mushroom/spinach omelette, egg and sucuk wrap, straweberry smoothie, or blueberry pancakes.
+A few hours before landing in Tokyo, Japan, even though it was evening, breakfast was served with a choice of cheese & turkey, Acuka (tomato pepper spread), or Kaymak (clotted cream) appetizer, and then choice of mushroom/spinach omelette, egg and sucuk wrap, straweberry smoothie, or blueberry pancakes.

-Overall, I highly recommend the Turkish Airlines business class and I would certainly fly them again if the occasion came up.
-They were just a notch above the rest of the international business classes that I have flow around the world.
-The noteworthy item is the overall friendly and accomodating flight attendants on both times on my journey around the world!
+Overall, I highly recommend the Turkish Airlines business class, and I would certainly fly with them again if the occasion came up.
+They were just a notch above the rest of the international business classes that I have flown around the world.
+The noteworthy item is the overall friendly and accommodating flight attendants on both times on my journey around the world!

 Blogging about the various airlines business classes can be seen in my blogs posts!